We are headed into the winter: whether you’re going to the Pocanoes or elsewhere, if you’ve never snowboarded before, you have GOT TO CHECK THIS OUT.

 To prevent the trailer from feeling too hot during summer days, or from being too claustrophobic, it has been fitted with three windows which open to the outside.
 These windows allow for free circulation of air in and out of the trailer, keeping it properly ventilated and refreshed.
 These windows also allow light to get through, keeping the interior perfectly lit.

-Another feature includes the pop-up roof and the exterior awning.
+Another feature of the Meerkat campers includes the pop-up roof and the exterior awning.
 The pop up roof can be opened when it gets too hot inside.
 This feature also makes the trailer more roomy and comfortable since occupants, regardless of their body height, can comfortably stretch and stand while still inside.
 The exterior awning is perfect for the provision of shade.
 It can also be modified into an outdoor patio.

 Other features include LED running lights fixed on the outer side, full-sized wheels which come with stabilizers, a small dining table, a hanging closet, and storage compartments under the seating areas.